 Your Digital Camera As A Tool To Build A Business

 Instead of trying to sell the actual images, your photos can help support an entirely different way of earning money.
 If you build a website, you can use your own photography skills to make videos, create images and logos for your website, post to social media (including Instagram and Snapchat), and otherwise grow your business.

 So many websites owners are cycling through the same stock images over and over (or stealing clip art from Google), that a website with professional photography really stands out.

 The type of online business I do is called affiliate marketing.
-It's pretty simple to learn, since most of the work you do is research topics and write content.
+It's pretty simple to learn since most of the work you do is research topics and writes content.
 You can even pick subjects you're knowledgable in or passionate about, including photography!

 Or you could create a website about baby photography, and make money selling lenses, props, or babies (just kidding!).

-Those photos can be place on your website or used in other promotional content.
+Those photos can be placed on your website or used in other promotional content.